Skip to primary navigation Skip to content Skip to footer

 10. The Buffman Project

-We’ve last saved one of the more interesting historical facts about Temecula.
-In 1993, Zev Buffman had an idea to try and revitalize Temecula’s Old Town.
+We’ve last saved one of the more interesting historical facts In 1993, Zev Buffman had an idea to try and revitalize Temecula’s Old Town.
 The district was less than lively, known for closing early and attracting few visitors.
-Buffman had an idea to embrace the Old West style infused throughout Temecula and turn it into a venue that would bring jobs and tourism to the area.
+Buffman had an idea to embrace the Old West style infused throughout and turn it into a venue that would bring jobs and tourism to the area.
 While Buffman eventually paired with Roy Roger’s son for this endeavor, the project never got off the ground.
 Concerns about noise levels and crime caused the project to falter and several lawsuits.
 While Buffman tried to move this project to another location, it never got off the ground, leaving the area undeveloped.